member: SSD&C ✳︎ Insight Entertainment

-Most recently Jeanie directed Eugene O'Neill's American Masterpiece, Long Day's Journey Into Night at The Geffen Playhouse.
-Starring Angela Goethals, Stephen Louis Grush, Jane Kaczmarek, Alfred Molina & Colin Woodell, it is the first regional theater production to be live-streamed / filmed by Broadway HD & soon will be available for viewing on that website.
+Recently // the world premiere of Matt Hoverman's comedy Who You See Here at Martha's Vineyard Playhouse. // Eugene O'Neill's American Masterpiece, Long Day's Journey Into Night at The Geffen Playhouse.
+Starring Angela Goethals, Stephen Louis Grush, Jane Kaczmarek, Alfred Molina & Colin Woodell, & live-streamed / filmed for Broadway HD, now available for viewing on that website.

-Previously, Jeanie directed Love Noel by Barry Day, a pastiche of The Master's songs and letters, at The Wallis Annenberg Center for the Performing Arts.
-Starring John Glover & Judy Kuhn, the sold-out production was revised a year later with actors Harry Groener & Sharon Lawrence.
-Also for The Annenberg: a reading of Play the Queen by Rosalind Miles, with Kate Burton & Kathryn Grody.
-For the Williamstown Theater Festival she directed a workshop of Jeffery Hatcher's Cousin Bette with Jessica Hecht, John Rubenstein & Emily Bergl.
-She also directed the world premiere production of Cousin Bette for The Antaeus Company, winning numerous L.A.
+Previously // Love Noel by Barry Day, a pastiche of The Master's songs and letters, at The Wallis Annenberg Center.
+Starring John Glover & Judy Kuhn, the sold-out production revised a year later w/ Harry Groener & Sharon Lawrence.
+Also for The Annenberg Play the Queen by Rosalind Miles, with Kate Burton & Kathryn Grody.
+For the Williamstown Theater Festival she directed a workshop of Jeffrey Hatcher's Cousin Bette with Jessica Hecht, John Rubenstein & Emily Bergl. &, as well as the world premiere of Cousin Bette for The Antaeus Company, winning numerous L.A.
 Drama Critics Circle nominations & awards & including the Backstage / Garland Award for Directing.

 For LA Theatre Works: Kindertransport by Diane Samuels, with Jane Kaczmarek, Susan Sullivan and Molly Quinn & The Constant Wife, starring Kate Burton.
 Both were recorded for broadcast on NPR's "The Play's The Thing" radio program.

-For the Odyssey Theater, Jeanie served as Ron Sossi's Associate Director for John Barton / Kenneth Cavander's The Greeks (also playing the role of Clytemnestra).
-At the Williamstown Theater Festival she was part of a team responsible for creating a collage of Tennessee Williams work, called Tennessee Williams, A Celebration for which she was Nikos Psacharopoulos' assistant director.
-She is directed readings & workshops with many of #lathtr's small theater companies; most recently for IAMA she directed Matt Hoverman's Who You See Here, as well as a reading of his play The Glint for The Pasadena Playhouse.
+@ The Odyssey Theater: Ron Sossi's Associate Director for John Barton / Kenneth Cavander's The Greeks (& playing Clytemnestra).
+At Williamstown she was part of a team responsible for creating a collage of Tennessee Williams work: Tennessee Williams, A Celebration for which she was Nikos Psacharopoulos' assistant director.

 In 2013 Jeanie was the LA consultant for NYC's acclaimed Rattlestick Theater, helping them produce a production of Daniel Talbott's new play, Slipping, in preparation for the launch of Rattlestick West.